anzo-p/stream-lines/infra/readme.md

 ## 1. !NB

 On stack destroy some resources might fail to teardown completely. _AWS recommends to browse through your console and delete/remove all residual components manually_, lest they incur hourly based costs for mere existence.
-API Gateway, ECS, EC2, Kinesis, VPC..

 ## 2. Foundational resources